Peeled and chopped carrots

 Rutala, W. A., Barbee, S. L., Aguiar, N. C., Sobsey, M. D., & Weber, D. J. (2000).
 Antimicrobial Activity of Home Disinfectants and Natural Products Against Potential Human Pathogens.
 Infection Control & Hospital Epidemiology, 21(1), 33-38. doi:10.1086/501694

-Posted at 09:30 AM in Aromatherapy, Cleaning, Essential Oils | Permalink | Comments (0)
+Posted in Aromatherapy, Cleaning, Essential Oils | Permalink | Comments (0)

 Post #2 in the Summer Lemonade Series!